codemagic-ci-cd/codemagic-docs/content/yaml-publishing/pub.dev.md

 In order to get publishing permissions, you first need to log in to **pub.dev** locally.
 You can do this by running `pub publish --dry-run`.

 This will create the `credentials.json` file, which you can use to log in without the need for Google confirmation through the browser.
-Credentials will be created in the pub cache directory (`~/.pub-cache/credentials.json` on MacOS and Linux, `%APPDATA%\Pub\Cache\credentials.json` on Windows).
+Credentials will be created in the pub cache directory (`~/.pub-cache/credentials.json` on macOS and Linux, `%APPDATA%\Pub\Cache\credentials.json` on Windows).

 1. Open your Codemagic app settings, and go to the **Environment variables** tab.
 2. Enter the desired **_Variable name_**, e.g. `PUB_DEV_CREDENTIALS`.